|

 literature from 1891 proudly states:

-Eric Carter, a colleague of mine and a keen collector who runs his sewing machine business in Paignton, Devon, where Isaac Singer bit the dust has more to add.
+Eric Carter, a colleague of mine and a keen collector who ran his sewing machine business in Paignton, Devon, where Isaac Singer bit the dust, had more to add.
 Eric told me that only a handful of these machines were ever made, in fact only 100 had the picture of Queen Victoria on the bed of the machine.
 That makes these machines super-rare.
 I have only seen two in a lifetime of collecting and one was in such poor condition it could have been my granny that I was looking at!
 If you ever come across a Queen Victoria sewing machine please do let me know I would love to add a picture to my site.
+OUT NOW!
+Most of us know the name Singer but few are aware of his amazing life story, his rags to riches journey from a little runaway to one of the richest men of his age.
+The story of Isaac Merritt Singer will blow your mind, his wives and lovers his castles and palaces all built on the back of one of the greatest inventions of the 19th century.
+For the first time the most complete story of a forgotten giant is brought to you by Alex Askaroff.

 |